Lack-Of-Name/CadNav2/docs/UI_PLAN.md

 3. Which states warrant showing the top bar (and what exactly should it show)?
 4. What are the “must have in thumb zone” actions on the map page?
 5. Is “Tools” a full page, or should some tools be quick overlays on the map?
+6. How do we ensure panning on the map functions while navigating between pages?
 # CadNav 2 — UI plan (workshop draft)

 ## Goals